A peek behind the doors of Canadian toy factories in 1954

 CBC Newsmagazine took the camera behind the scenes at the the Reliable Toys and Viceroy factories to see how dolls and rubber balls were made.

-As Christmas approached in 1954, Canadian store shelves were abundant with toys for all ages and some parents shopped specially for those made in Canada.
+As Christmas approached in 1954, Canadian store shelves were abundant with toys for all ages and some parents looked for those made in Canada.

 CBC Newsmagazine's cameras travelled to factories in Ontario and Quebec, where they revealed the beauty secrets of dolls with expertly-styled hair and showed the newest thing in ride-on vehicles for the younger set.